Fork0n/Fork0n/README.md

 - 👋 Hi, I’m @Fork0n
 - 👀 I’m interested in researching and engineering real life projects and making any software type projects
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS, java, cpp and c#
-- 💞️ I’m looking to collaborate on minecraft modpacks and my personal irl project "Loonie"
-- 📫 How to reach me nicolas.dormenco@gmail.com, @fork0n at tik tok, insta, telegram and discord
+- 📫 How to reach me nicolas.dormenco＠gmail.com, @fork0n - anywhere else
 - 😄 Pronouns: He/Him or whatever
 - ⚡ Fun fact: nothing to see here...